-Any student entering 9th or 10th grade not previously enrolled in a St. Johns County public school within the prior school year is eligible to apply for any Program of Choice in the St. Johns County School District up until the student's first day of entry.
-Applying does not guarantee acceptance into the Program of Choice.
-Students entering the St. Johns County School District enrolled in the 11th or 12th grade who were previously enrolled in an equivalent Program of Choice at his/her previous school may apply for the equivalent Program of Choice, regardless of school zone, up until the first day of entry.
+Any student entering 9th or 10th grade not previously enrolled in a St. Johns County public school within the prior school year is eligible to apply for any Program of Interest in the St. Johns County School District up until the first interim and pending district and school approval.
+Students entering the St. Johns County School District enrolled in the 11th or 12th grade who were previously enrolled in an equivalent Program of Interest at his/her previous school may apply for the equivalent Program of Interest, regardless of school zone, pending district and school approval.
+Applying does not guarantee acceptance into the Program of Interest.

-For more information on Programs of Choice see http://academies.stjohns.k12.fl.us/.
+For more information on Programs of Interest see https://cte.stjohns.k12.fl.us